ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

 ## What’s my goal in this post ?

-In this first post on the SaC language for hardcore scientists, I will present a very simple code with _surprising_ results.
+In this first post on the SaC language for hardcore neuron-bulging no BS scientists (aka physicists), I will present a very simple code with _surprising_ results.
 Everyone knows the Fibonacci sequence, and many use it as a µbenchmark when they look at a new language they want to explore.
 Now in order to compare SaC with gcc/clang I wrote a modified Fibonacci that tries to lengthen the computation by making apparent modifications which in fact are not modifications in the end : they’re meant to slow things down but not change anything to the final result.
 We thus test the capacity of the compiler to help humans deal with what they're not really good at, i.e. repetitive and automatic tasks.
-So I don’t want a compiler to _just_ translate the code to another language, I want it also to work for me and elide my stupidity wherever possible.
+So I don’t want a compiler to _just_ translate the code to another language, I want it also to work for me and elide my stupidity wherever possible -- and thus save CO2 too (I will also address that, and the solution to Goldbach conjecture, in a later post).

 ## About µbenchmarks